Yossi/zmanim-clock/README.md

 * clock.py
 * NotoSansHebrew.ttf
 * requirements.txt
-* weather.py (can skip if not doing weather)
 * zmanim.py

-* Edit settings.py.example to contain the zipcode to be used for chabad.org (required) and if you will be using minutecast put in your api key and your gps coordinates.
+* Edit settings.py.example to contain the zipcode to be used for chabad.org (required).
 Save as settings.py & copy to card.

 * Edit zman_clock.service.example to have the resolution of the target screen.
-Remove "--weather" from the end of the long line if you will not be using minutecast.
 Save as zman_clock.service & copy to card.

 * (optional) If you have a server you can already ssh into, you can make the Pi do a reverse proxy to it and it becomes MUCH easier to work with it.
 Don't need any port forwarding on networks you dont fully control (like at shul).
 If you want to go down this route, edit reverse_proxy.service.example line 9 at the end.
 This will make it so you can ssh to your server and then `ssh pi@localhost -p22222` to reach the Pi wherever it may be.